-The Industrial Revolution carried new discoveries in explosives and initiation technologies.
-A specialization principle, therefore, operates between military and civil application of explosives thanks to new products economics, versatility, strength, precision or capability to be stored for long periods of time without significant deterioration.
+The Industrial Revolution carried discoveries in explosives and initiation technologies.
+A specialization principle, therefore, operates between the military and civil application of explosives thanks to new products economics, versatility, strength, precision or capability to be stored for long periods without significant deterioration.

 Nevertheless, military-like shaped charges are sometimes used in the demolition of building and structures and ANFO’s characteristics (ANFO is an acronym for Ammonium Nitrate Fuel Oil mixture), though originally developed for use in mining, are also appreciated by the army.